lbl-srg/obc/specification/source/codeGeneration.rst

-In such a workflow, a control vendor would translate the elementary CDL blocks (:numref:`sec_ele_bui_blo`) to FMU-ME.
+In such a workflow, a control vendor would translate the elementary CDL blocks (:numref:`sec_ele_bui_blo`) to a repository of FMU-ME blocks.
 These blocks will then be used during operation.
 For each project, its CDL-compliant control sequence could be translated to the simplified JSON format, as described in Section :numref:`sec_cdl_to_json_simp`.
 Using a template engine (similar as is used